JunbeomL22/letsberational/README.md

-# Be Rational - Java Implementation
+# Let's be rational - Java Implementation

 A Java implementation of Peter Jäckel's "Let's Be Rational" algorithm for computing Black's implied volatility from option prices.